Kataragama Devotees Trust logo in English, Sinhala and Tamil

 7. Learn from elders and experienced pilgrims who know more than you know.

 8. Pada Yatra is not a race.
-To learn and enjoy the yatra, walk with the elders.
+To learn and enjoy the yatra, walk with the elders and observe them.

 9. Consumption of alcohol is strictly prohibited.
 If you drink, you will be expelled.